philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 ```js
 { type: " ", payload: [] || {} || String || Number || Boolean }
 ```
 This is an example of the Action object.
 Notice the `key`, and ` payload` properties.
-The payload property is optional and can be of any data type, if the action should carry any info, then the payload will hold this data.
+The payload property is optional and can be of any data type if the action should carry any info, then the payload will hold this data.

 Actions are emitted in Redux using the `dispatch` function.

 ```js
 store.dispatch({ type: "ADD_BOOK", payload: { title: "Julius Caesar" } })
 ```
-`store.dispatch` takes in an action object as an arg, it calls the reducers in the store with the current state and the action object, `reducing process`, then, at last it calls all the listeners subscribed in the store, to update them with the new state.
+`store.dispatch` takes in an action object as an arg, it calls the reducers in the store with the current state and the action object, `reducing process`, then, at last, it calls all the listeners subscribed in the store, to update them with the new state.

 ## Reducers

 `Reducers` are pure functions used by `Redux` to alter the current state in the store and returns a new one.

-Reducers takes two args, `state` and `action`.
+Reducers take two args, `state` and `action`.
 The state arg is the current state in the store and the action arg is the JavaScript object containing a payload and type properties.

 Being, a pure function reducers only take its inputs and produces an output without affecting any external variables.
-Here, immutability is the watch word.
+Here, immutability is the watchword.
 States of the store can't be mutated, a new state must be returned.
-It is adviseable to use only non-mutating Object,Array methods in your reducer functions.
+It is advisable to use only non-mutating Object, Array methods in your reducer functions.

 ###### Reducer example
 ```js